 Luis Rubiales is just the latest crisis in Spanish FA’s dark history

-The Spain players’ complaints about Rubiales and manager Jorge Vilda echo disturbing events under the previous regime in what is a deep-rooted problem in the Spanish Football Federation
+The Spain players’ complaints about Rubiales and manager Jorge Vilda echo disturbing events under the previous regime in what is a deep-rooted problem in the Spanish Football Federation, writes Miguel Delaney

-As of Wednesday afternoon, Luis Rubiales was completely isolated and yet still officially the singular head of the Royal Spanish Football Federation (Rfef).
-It is an absurd situation that symbolises so much about a story that is at once so serious and also utterly farcical, not least regarding the organisation itself.
+As of Wednesday afternoon, Luis Rubiales was completely isolated and yet still officially the head of the Royal Spanish Football Federation (Rfef).
+It is an absurd situation that symbolises so much about a story that is at once so serious and also utterly farcical, not least when it comes to the organisation itself.

 The regional chiefs that form the Rfef’s assembly finally turned on Rubiales by requesting his resignation on Monday, but they don’t actually have the power to force it.
 The 46-year-old still has to take the decision, which would come just days after he repeatedly announced: “I am not resigning!”.
 In the meantime, he is suspended from all football-related activities by Fifa, which could take it even further once its investigation concludes.

 So much of this story has developed from Rubiales’ distinctive personality, to put it generously.
-And yet the very fact such a personality is so difficult to remove from the role is a reflection of something much bigger that has also provoked even more discussions about what Spanish football has been and where it is going.
+And yet the very fact such a personality is so difficult to remove from the role is a reflection of something much bigger, which has also provoked even more discussions about what Spanish football has been and where it is going.

-“We want to state this is a structural problem,” said Amanda Gutierrez, president of the FutPro organisation that represents Jenni Hermoso.
-“It is something football players suffer every day of their career, they have to face these discriminations.”
+“We want to state this is a structural problem,” said Amanda Gutierrez, president of the Futpro union that represents Jenni Hermoso.
+“It is something football players suffer every day of their career; they have to face these discriminations.”

-Joan Soteras, president of the Catalan Football Federation which is one of the regional organisations that make up the Spanish federation, echoed those words.
-“We need structural change in women’s football.
+Joan Soteras, president of the Catalan Football Federation, one of the regional organisations that make up the Spanish federation, echoed those words, saying: “We need structural change in women’s football.
 Maybe Vilda leaving should be part of that change.”

 It is why this is about so much more than “a peck”, as Rubiales so provocatively put it.